-In The Stands And On The Sidelines, The World Comes To the World Cup
+In The Stands And On The Sidelines, The World Comes To The World Cup

 Seven days into the 2018 World Cup, and fans have seen plenty of drama — both on the field and off.